Variational Time Integration Approach for Smoothed Particle Hydrodynamics Simulation of Fluids: SPH Variational Time Integrator

-Besides, we shall consider repulsive boundary forces to prevent the interior particle from penetrating the boundary of the domain.
+Besides, we shall consider repulsive boundary forces to prevent interior particles to penetrate the frontiers of the domain.
 In this work this is implemented using boundary particles that do not move but interact with fluid particles \cite{Liu2003b}.
 Specifically, if a boundary particle $\mathbf{q}^{g}$ is in the neighborhood of a real particle $\mathbf{q}_{k}^{i}$ that is approaching the boundary, then the force: